KERRY DAVID

 She followed "Drew" by producing, Expert Insight: Short Game Golf with Jim Furyk & Fred Funk, an educational DVD; which won a Telly-Award for Outstanding Instructional Content and Cinematic Excellence.

 Kerry's next feature film was adapted from the NY Times bestseller Like Dandelion Dust by Karen Kingsbury (20th Century Fox).
 The novel was adapted by friend, and Oscar nominee, Stephen J. Rivele, (Ali, Nixon).
-It starred Cole Hauser, Mira Sorvino and Barry Pepper.
-LDD premiered at the prestigious Deauville Film Festival, France to a 10-minute, standing ovation, walking away with the Premiere Audience Award for Best Feature, and won an impressive 35 film festival awards globally; including the Palm Springs International Film Festival.
+Directed by Jon Gunn, it starred Cole Hauser, Mira Sorvino and Barry Pepper and won over 35 film festival awards globally including Palm Springs International Film Festival.
+It premiered at the prestigious Deauville Film Festival, France to a 10-minute, standing ovation, walking away with the Premiere Audience Award for Best Feature.

-Her fourth documentary was Making Miles - The Miles Davis Story, for HBO.
-The filmmakers invited many of the last living jazz legends who had played on stage with Miles Davis, and recorded their anecdotes and histories as they reunited after decades.
+Her fourth documentary was ‘Round Miles’ for HBO.
+The filmmakers invited a few of the last living jazz legends to play on stage with Miles Davis, and record their anecdotes as they reunited after decades.
 Kerry followed "Miles" with her first directing credit on; Seeking Happily Ever After (Lionsgate Films), one of only 25 films accepted into the Sundance Film Lab and chosen by Stanford University's law department as a case study.
-SHEA was based on a U.S. Consensus that there were more single women, by choice at that time, than at any other time in history.
-A topic worthy of exploration!
+SHEA was based on a U.S. Consensus that there were more single women, by choice at that time, than any other time in history.

 In 2001, concurrent with her film work, Kerry Founded Indieproducer.net (iP), an online community to nurture new and emerging filmmakers. (iP) provided access and an insider's perspective to a career in Hollywood.
 Leaning on her impressive industry contacts, Kerry invited notable guests to attend quarterly events, which often evolved into mentorship opportunities.
 She later added an annual screenwriting contest and bi-annual short film contest, culminating in a sponsored, 'Annual Awards Gala' at the prestigious Writers Guild Theatre in Beverly Hills.
 (Ip) reached 130 countries with over 86,000 members when she sold it in 2010.

 From 2010-2013 Kerry took a leave of absence from Hollywood to build a musical village for orphans in Ghana, West Africa.
-After successfully negotiating for the land with 3 tribal chiefs, she went on to lead a team of architects and contractors to design and build the orphanage, hiring key staff to launch and ultimately manage its growth.
+As CEO and CFO, she successfully negotiated for land with 3 tribal chiefs and went on to lead a team of architects and contractors to design and build the orphanage, hiring key staff to launch and ultimately manage its growth.
 Never far from her filmmaking roots, Kerry produced several mini docs about the children that emphasized the school's value proposition for stakeholders and additional fundraising needs back in the United States.
-After completing the orphanage, Kerry returned to her passion of filmmaking and fundraising.
+After completing the orphanage, Kerry returned to the U.S. full time, to continue her passion for filmmaking.

-Fascinated by the recent advent of crowdsourcing, began producing crowdfunding campaigns for passion projects.
+Fascinated by the advent of crowdsourcing, Kerry embraced the new vehicle to spearhead crowdfunding campaigns for passion projects.
 She raised hundreds of thousands for various non-profits, productions, and artists before turning her hand to directing feature documentaries.

-In 2017, Kerry directed, produced and wrote the award-winning feature documentary; Bill Coors: The Will to Live.
-"The Will To Live" was Bill's legacy project.
-It detailed his troubled, but impressive private life and documented the struggles he overcame as a husband, father and titan of the brewing industry.
-He bravely shares his long battle with depression and anxiety, and his obsession to find a holistic cure for what ailed him.
-The following year, Kerry was approached to cut a version for two universities in Colorado to include in their curriculums as it also addressed mental health and suicide prevention for students on campus.
+In 2017, Kerry directed, produced, and wrote the award-winning feature documentary; Bill Coors: The Will to Live.
+"The Will to Live" was Bill's legacy project.
+It detailed his troubled, but impressive private life and documented the struggles he overcame as a husband, father, as a titan of the brewing industry.
+How he bravely shared his long battle with depression and anxiety, and his obsession to find a holistic cure for what ailed him.
+The following year, Kerry was approached to cut a version for two universities in Colorado.
+They included it in their curriculums to address mental health and suicide prevention on campus.

-Also, in 2017, Kerry learned of the devastating effects commercial poaching, and the illegal wildlife trade had on vulnerable wildlife species in Africa.
-She was moved to action and founded her now global non-profit, Over and Above Africa.
-O&AA raises funds to protect and defend endangered species in Africa and support the communities they impact.
-Every project is filmed and the mini-doc's are shared with members and donors for issue awareness, transparency and donor satisfaction.
+In 2017, Kerry learned of the devastating effects commercial poaching and the illegal wildlife trade in Africa.
+She was moved to action for the endangered animals and founded her now global non-profit, Over and Above Africa (O&AA).
+Partnering with vetted orgs and individuals on the ground, O&AA funds projects that protect endangered species in Africa and supports the communities they impact.
+As a filmmaker, Kerry brings her writing, producing, and directing services to the mini docs made for each project.
+These are shared with members and donors, promotes awareness of challenges on the ground for donor satisfaction and full transparency.

 In 2022, Hallmark green lit Kerry's feature film, "The Journey Ahead" by Erin Engman.
 A 17- year journey to bring to the screen!
-"TJA" is a fictional drama about two women from different generations, race, and social realms (Holly Robinson Peete and Kaylee Bryant), who heal each other's broken lives during a long, road trip across the United States.
+"TJA" is a fictional drama about two women from different generations, racial and sociological backgrounds and stars Holly Robinson Peete and Kaylee Bryant.
+They heal each other's broken lives during a long, road trip across the United States.

 To date, Kerry's box office cume is approximately $90 million.
 She has been a guest speaker, consultant, and mentor to students at several schools, The Rotary Club, including University of Southern California, University of California at Los Angeles, Pepperdine University, UNCSA NC, NGOIFF Kenya, and the New York Film Academy.
 She has written numerous articles for various industry magazines and continues to be a student of life to appreciate all its exciting possibilities!